revive-adserver/revive-adserver/etc/changesfantasy/README.txt

 The package may be used as a reference for building real-world upgrade packages.

-To execete a fantasy upgrade:
+To execute a fantasy upgrade:

 [1] Your OpenX installation must be at the latest version already [2] Copy var/UPGRADE to var/UPGRADE.FANTASY to trigger